hashicorp/terraform/website/source/docs/providers/index.html.markdown

 Terraform is agnostic to the underlying platforms by supporting providers.
 A provider is responsible for understanding API interactions and exposing resources.
-Providers generally are an IaaS (e.g. AWS, DigitalOcean, GCE), PaaS (e.g. Heroku, CloudFoundry), or SaaS services (e.g. DNSimple, CloudFlare).
+Providers generally are an IaaS (e.g. AWS, DigitalOcean, GCE), PaaS (e.g. Heroku, CloudFoundry), or SaaS services (e.g. Atlas, DNSimple, CloudFlare).

 Use the navigation to the left to read about the available providers.